How well do you know the prospect you’re hoping to make your next satisfied customer?

 Do you know much about their day to day at work?
 What are the pain points of working in their industry?
 Or what about the resources they turn to?

-For healthcare technology marketers, having a complete understanding of the ideal prospect is essential to developing a solid marketing strategy.
+For healthcare technology marketing, having a complete understanding of the ideal prospect is essential to developing a solid strategy.

 It’s simply not enough to provide a generic description of who you want to sell to.
 Saying you want to market to a specific age range or interest group is too broad -- In today’s markets, prospects are looking for personalized experiences.
 Essentially, prospects want to know they matter as individuals to your company.